itsroops/seminars/README.md

 4. **Next-Generation Machine Learning for Biological Networks.pdf** - This presentation was given at a collaboration project with Technical University of Denmark.

 5. **Python Programming Language.pdf** -  This presentation was given as a part of coursework in the scientific presentation course at Bonn-Aachen International Center for Information Technology, Bonn.

+6. **T cells engineered to home in on brain cancer.pdf** - This presentation was given as a part of coursework in the scientific presentation course at Bonn-Aachen International Center for Information Technology, Bonn.